Yatimai/Yatimai/README.md

-# Hi, I'm Gilles

-ML Engineer specializing in LLM quantization and inference optimization.
+I specialize in LLM quantization and inference optimization.
 Active open-source contributor to the vLLM ecosystem.

 ## Open Source Contributions